 As open source software becomes more popular among cybersecurity professionals, a growing number of open source tools are being developed to help protect organizations from insidious cyberattacks.
 These tools are often more user-friendly than traditional cybersecurity software, and can be a valuable addition to any cybersecurity arsenal.

-While open source tools may not be right for all security teams, they can be a powerful tools for protecting against cyberattacks, DDoS attacks and ransomware.
+While open source tools may not be right for all security teams, they can be a powerful tool for protecting against cyberattacks, DDoS attacks and ransomware.
 Here are the top 11 open source cybersecurity tools:

 Wireshark is a network protocol analyzer that allows you to capture and inspect network traffic.
 It can be used to help identify and analyze malware, ransomware, and other threats.